What Can You Do With a Dutch Oven: 7 Rules to Follow

 7. The Clean Up

-My pro tip for cleaning your Dutch oven after cooking is to tackle it as soon as possible.
+My pro tip for cleaning your Dutch oven after cooking is to tackle it immediately.

-The reason is simple the food does not have time to dry out and adhere to the pot.
+The reason is simple the food will not have time to dry out and adhere to the pot.

 Seasoned Dutch Oven

-After every use, I simply use water cold, warm, or hot whatever is required.
-A nylon pad, scourer, or brush again whatever is required – elbow grease.
-If food is stuck you can fill it, boil water, and use an appropriate tool to assist the particles to separate from the iron.
+After every use, I simply use water cold, warm, or hot, whatever is required.
+A nylon pad, scourer, or brush again, whatever is required – elbow grease.
+If food is stuck, you can fill it, boil water, and use an appropriate tool to assist the particles in separating from the iron.

-Dry the oven immediately with a towel, you can lightly season if required then store away from humidity.
+Dry the oven immediately with a towel, and you can lightly season if required, then store away from humidity.

 Enameled Dutch Oven

-Much the same as a seasoned oven but you can use soapy water.
+It’s much like a seasoned oven, but you can use soapy water.
 Just remember that the (usually light) enamel requires you to be delicate.
-It is the same as seasoned cast iron it needs to be treated with care so it will perform at its best for a very long time.
+It is the same as seasoned cast iron.
+It needs to be treated with care to perform at its best for a very long time.

 Click on the articles below for more assistance with general cleaning and stubborn cleaning of your Dutch oven.